iYadavVaibhav/stem/docs/2-Data-Engineering/databases.md

 ## Read Replicas

-There is a primiary server which takes all read and write operation, you can add a read replica fo this server where asll the writes aslo go in, now you can query this.
+There is a primary server which takes all read and write operation, you can add a read replica fo this server where all the writes also go in, now you can query this.

 Data is up to date with write ahead log.

-this makes primary to focus on writes, other relica(s) can **help heavy reads**.
+this makes primary to focus on writes, other replica(s) can **help heavy reads**.

-there are things to consider, like consistency requriements, transaction conplition, all depends on tradeoffs.
+there are things to consider, like consistency requirements, transaction completion, all depends on trade offs.

 **Challenge Sensor Data - Write Heady example**